How has life changed in Australia?

 - Gallery activity – working in groups, students explore the Museum’s galleries and participate in a Then and Now treasure hunt, finding objects and describing how they have changed over time.

-- Reflection – students share with the class the objects they found interesting in the Museum and discuss how these objects have changed over time.
+- Reflection and analysis – students share with the class the objects they found interesting in the Museum and discuss how these objects have changed over time.